 Will life insurance cover me if I have the Covid-19 vaccine?

 Yes, there is no clause that excludes a claim based on following medical advice to have the Covid-19 vaccination.
-The Covid-19 vaccine has been rolled out globally and millions of people have been advised to and had both sets of vaccinations and some will also have had the booster vaccination for Covid-19.
+Life insurance covers new applicants and existing life insurance policyholders who have had the Covid-19 vaccine but don't penalise those who have chosen not to.
+The Covid-19 vaccine has been rolled out globally and millions of people have been advised to and had both sets of vaccinations, some will also have had the booster vaccination for Covid-19.

 If a life insurance policyholder dies, the claims process usually involves verifying the cause of the death through a death certificate and if necessary, the insurance company will request your medical records.
 If your records indicated that you had received the Covid-19 vaccination, this would not invalidate your claim.